TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/Index.rst

   to the new extension.

-- The extension `rtehtmlarea` contains the old rich text editor which was replaced by ckeditor.
-Before installing you should check whether the new editor is already fulfilling all your requirements. ckeditor is easier to configure and runs smoother.
+- The extension `rtehtmlarea` contains the old rich text editor which was replaced by `rte_ckeditor`.
+Before installing you should check whether the new editor is already fulfilling all your requirements.
+CKEditor is easier to configure and runs smoother.